South Carolina is home to many beautiful and fascinating moth species.

 The Red-fringed Emerald Moth (Nemoria bistriaria) is one of the most common types of moths in South Carolina.
 This species of moth is usually seen in open fields, around farmlands, and even in gardens.
 It has a wingspan of roughly 1-2 inches and is primarily olive green in color with a pattern of red, yellow, and black fringes along the edges of its wings.

 The underside of its wings is mostly white, with some red streaks near the edges.
 Its larvae feed on various types of grass and other low-growing plants.
-This species of moth is active during the warmer months, but they can also be seen at night, as they are attracted to artificial light sources.
+This species of moth is active during the warmer months, but it can also be seen at night, as it is attracted to artificial light sources.

 25. Sad Underwing Moth